peterpeterparker/daviddalbusco.com/src/blog/announcing-papyrs-blog-on-web3.md

 Sure there is but none are following the guidelines that drive me.

-* * *
+---

 ### Decentralization & blockchain

 The concept of decentralization - or web3 - is linked to a certain form of romanticism for developers that [Chris Dixon](https://twitter.com/cdixon) summarizes in following terms:

-*The lesson is that when you compare centralized and decentralized systems you need to consider them dynamically, as processes, instead of statically, as rigid products.
+_The lesson is that when you compare centralized and decentralized systems you need to consider them dynamically, as processes, instead of statically, as rigid products.
 Centralized systems often start out fully baked, but only get better at the rate at which employees at the sponsoring company improve them.
-Decentralized systems start out half-baked but, under the right conditions, grow exponentially as they attract new contributors ([source](https://twg.io/whiteboard/why-decentralization-matters/)).*
+Decentralized systems start out half-baked but, under the right conditions, grow exponentially as they attract new contributors ([source](https://twg.io/whiteboard/why-decentralization-matters/))._

 As a programmer myself, this idea is appealing.
 I also think that blockchain technology might lead to interesting new perspectives for the future.